Japonic languages: Peninsular Japonic

 There is fragmentary evidence suggesting that now-extinct Japonic languages were spoken in the central and southern parts of the Korean peninsula.
 Vovin calls these languages Peninsular Japonic and groups Japanese and Ryukyuan as Insular Japonic.

 The most-cited evidence comes from chapter 37 of the (compiled in 1145), which contains a list of pronunciations and meanings of placenames in the former kingdom of Goguryeo.
 As the pronunciations are given using Chinese characters, they are difficult to interpret, but several of those from central Korea, in the area south of the Han River captured from Baekje in the 5th century, seem to correspond to Japonic words.
 Scholars differ on whether they represent the language of Goguryeo or the people that it conquered.

-Traces from the south of the peninsula are very sparse:
+Japonic etymologies have been proposed for a few words from the south of the peninsula: